 Simulation-Based Discharge Program

-If your child requires a specialized medical device to breathe or eat, it’s important for you to know how to use it properly.
-With Weill Cornell Medicine’s one-of-a-kind Simulation-Based Discharge Program, you learn to clean and care for these devices, so your child transitions home safely and you have peace of mind.
+If your child needs a specialized medical device to breathe or eat, it’s important to learn how to use it properly.
+Through Weill Cornell Medicine’s one-of-a-kind Simulation-Based Discharge Program, we will teach you to clean and care for these devices.
+This way, your child can go home safely and you will have peace of mind.

 Inspired by Caregivers for Caregivers

 Weill Cornell Medical Center/NewYork-Presbyterian Komansky Children’s Hospital Patient-Family Advisory Council member Courtney Nataraj knows firsthand the challenges and stress faced by caregivers when transitioning home.
-As the parent of a child who used medical technology, she was determined to ease this journey for others.
-Inspired by her experience, Courtney proposed the idea that became the Simulation-Based Discharge Program.
+As the parent of a child who used medical technology, she was determined to make this journey easier for others.
+Inspired by her experience, Courtney had the idea that became the Simulation-Based Discharge Program.

-In 2016, her vision took shape when the Weill Cornell Medicine NewYork-Presbyterian Simulation Center, in collaboration with Dr. Normaliz Rodriguez, transformed her idea into a comprehensive, family-centered training initiative.
-Through hands-on, experiential learning, the program empowers caregivers with the confidence and skills needed to safely provide routine care for their children at home.
+In 2016, her vision took shape when the Weill Cornell Medicine NewYork-Presbyterian Simulation Center, working with Dr. Normaliz Rodriguez, turned her idea into a complete, family-centered training program.
+Through hands-on learning, the program lets caregivers practice using the device their child will need.
+This gives them the confidence and skills to safely provide routine care for their children at home.

 How the Program Works

-The Simulation-Based Discharge Program is for all caregivers of children with new tracheostomy or gastrostomy tubes to improve caregiver competency and comfort level and reduce complication rates for our young patients.
-The only one of its kind in the area, this program includes two distinct parts: simulation-based education and peer support.
+The Simulation-Based Discharge Program is for all caregivers of children with new tracheostomy or gastrostomy tubes.
+It gives caregivers the skill and comfort level they need and lessens complication rates for our young patients.
+The only one of its kind in the area, this program includes two different parts: simulation-based education and peer support.

 Hands-On Medical Device Training